exercism/v2-website/README.md

 ### Linters

 To ensure Exercism's accessibility, we've added a few tools.
-Before submitting a PR, please make sure to run `bundle exec rubocop` and `bundle exec haml-lint`.:w
+Before submitting a PR, please make sure to run `bundle exec rubocop` and `bundle exec haml-lint`.

 ### Deleting an account